King's Cross Central: Transport links

+Controversies

 Social housing commitments and controversy

 Argent have partnered with One Housing Group to provide rented and joint ownership housing units.
-A 2012 investigation by the Independent and Corporate Watch into the initial allocations found that "people with a history of mental health problems are being excluded from the social housing built there while the developers and local council have also set quotas for the number of homeless and unemployed people" at King's Cross Central's 500 social housing units.
+A 2012 investigation by The Independent and Corporate Watch into the initial allocations found that "people with a history of mental health problems are being excluded from the social housing built there while the developers and local council have also set quotas for the number of homeless and unemployed people" at King's Cross Central's 500 social housing units.

 Argent's planning permission agreement with Camden Borough council included a commitment to provide 750 affordable units in the 1,946 constructed.
 This is intended to include lower and middle range rents and joint ownership properties.
 Argent have however asked to reduce the commitment by 21 social homes and 96 mid-level rented homes in order to sell 100 extra luxury flats.

 Facial recognition system controversy

 In 2019 Madhumita Murgia reported in the Financial Times that Argent was using facial recognition software in the King's Cross Central area of London.
 The development around London's King's Cross mainline station includes shops, offices, Google's UK HQ and part of St Martin's College.
 Murgia told the BBC Argent had refused to give any detailed information about how the system was used and what kind of watch list was involved.
 The ICO said: "Scanning people's faces as they lawfully go about their daily lives, in order to identify them, is a potential threat to privacy that should concern us all."
 Elizabeth Denham, the UK Information Commissioner launched an investigation into the use of the King's Cross facial recognition system.
 "This is inherently a surveillance tool that bends towards authoritarianism," said Silkie Carlo of Big Brother Watch.
-Facial recognition software has also been used at Meadowhall shopping centre in Sheffield, the World Museum in Liverpool and Millennium Point complex in Birmingham.